etbprojects/etbprojects.github.io/index.md

 </h1>

 ## Welcome to ETB Projects! 👋🔭📚

-ETB Projects is a STEM-focused space shaped by our personal curiosity.
-Our topics range from string theory to solid-state physics, and this site serves as a living archive of our learning journey.
-Everything here reflects our genuine passion for the material and a desire to share our progress as we grow.
+ETB Projects is a STEM-focused collaborative project shaped by our shared passion for knowledge.
+Our topics range from string theory to solid-state physics, and this site serves as a living documentation of our academic and professional progress.
+We primarily focus on theoretical and applied physics, including a range of simulations and hands-on tools.

-In addition to simulations and hands-on tools, we include book reviews.
+In addition, we include a book review section.
 These may not always be STEM-specific, but they help keep our minds active and engaged.
 We believe that exploring a wide range of ideas strengthens our thinking across disciplines.

-We're also experimenting with visual tools like SketchUp to help bring ideas to life.
-These models and visual mockups are featured on separate pages and serve as part of our creative development process.

-This site also ties into our business project, **JWAC**, which applies our engineering mindset and design skills in real-world contexts.
-ETB Projects functions as both a creative outlet and a sandbox for the knowledge we apply through JWAC.
+This site also serves as a platform for the business project [JW Analytics Cikarang & Co.](https://www.linkedin.com/company/jw-analytics-cikarang-co), which showcases the development of 3D design models built using SketchUp.
+The project is led by Joseph Y. and focuses on architectural and real estate planning in Indonesia, with a mission to apply data analytics for design and process optimization.

+## Contributors
+We acknowledge those who have contributed to ETB Projects through writing, feedback, or design.

+- Joseph W. Yazuardi, University of Michigan-Ann Arbor / Johns Hopkins University
+- Carl Somera, University of California, Berkeley